RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 This is a guide to 7 Cups originally written for therapists, although anyone can read it.

 This guide is an overview that covers most parts of 7 Cups, explaining how it works without going into a lot of detail.
-It is intended to provide 7 Cups therapists with basic information about the rest of 7 Cups.
+It was originally written to provide 7 Cups therapists with basic information about the rest of 7 Cups.

 Therapists who need more information about therapy at 7 Cups can read the separate guide: [Ethics & Online Therapy](https://www.7cups.com/ethics-and-online-therapy/) (but this link only works if you are logged in as a 7 Cups therapist).